ComputerSleek/Good-Read-Me-Generator/README.md

 - A command-line application for a README file.

-- Open your terminal and start the application withinn it.
+- Open your terminal and start the application within it.

 - Answer a list of questions regarding their GitHub username and project.

 - All will result in a README file being generated.

+## Link